 Strawberries during pregnancy: are there benefits?

-Strawberries are delicious and filled with vitamins.
+Strawberries are delicious, tangy and sweet, and filled with vitamins.
 They are in season in the spring and summer, and when picked ripe, they offer a naturally sweet flavor that will surely give you a hard time putting your berry bowl away.

 But, are there benefits to eating strawberries while pregnant?
 We have your answers right here.